History of chess: Early history

 Shatranj made its way via the expanding Islamic Arabian empire to Europe.
-It also spread to the Byzantine empire, where it was called zatrikion.
+It also spread to the Byzantine Empire, where it was called zatrikion.
 Chess appeared in Southern Europe during the end of the first millennium, often introduced to new lands by conquering armies, such as the Norman Conquest of England.
 Previously little known, chess became popular in Northern Europe when figure pieces were introduced.

 In the 14th century, Timur played an enlarged variation of the game which is commonly referred to as Tamerlane chess.
-This complex game involved each pawn having a particular purpose, as well as additional pieces.
+This complex game involved each pawn having its own mode of promotion, as well as additional pieces.

 The sides are conventionally called White and Black.
 But, in earlier European chess writings, the sides were often called Red and Black because those were the commonly available colours of ink when handwriting drawing a chess game layout.
 In such layouts, each piece was represented by its name, often abbreviated (e.g. "ch'r" for French "chevalier" = "knight").

+Europeans took to referring to the piece that had been called the "vizier" in the Islamic world the "queen" piece.
+Historian Stephanie Coontz argues this reflects the power that medieval queens held in court.

 The social value attached to the game – seen as a prestigious pastime associated with nobility and high culture – is clear from the expensive and exquisitely made chessboards of the medieval era.
 The popularity of chess in the Western courtly society peaked between the 12th and the 15th centuries.
 The game found mention in the vernacular and Latin language literature throughout Europe, and many works were written on or about chess between the 12th and the 15th centuries.
 H. J. R. Murray divides the works into three distinct parts: the didactic works e.g. Alexander of Neckham's De scaccis (c.
 1180); works of morality like Liber de moribus hominum et officiis nobilium sive super ludo scacchorum (Book of the customs of men and the duties of nobles or the Book of Chess), written by Jacobus de Cessolis; and the works related to various chess problems, written largely after 1205.
 Chess terms, like check, were used by authors as a metaphor for various situations.